rostiarso/ppme-demo-001/content/nl/blog/wp-status.md

 Still need to be discussed and may introduce cost:
-- [ ] TLS certificate need to be set to allow secure connection, for ppmedenghaag.nl, www.ppmedenhaag.nl and webmail.ppmedenhaag.nl.
+- [ ] TLS certificate need to be set to allow secure connection, for ppmedenhaag.nl, www.ppmedenhaag.nl and webmail.ppmedenhaag.nl.
 Can either be applied by Wildcard or SAN certificate.